 Weir performed with Furthur two nights later in Atlantic City.
 However, his condition forced the band to cancel their next show.
 "Due to unforeseen circumstances, Furthur regretfully will be unable to appear as scheduled at BottleRock Napa Valley on Thur., May 9.
 Grateful Dead and Furthur co-founder Bob Weir is unable to perform in any capacity for the next several weeks," the band reported

-"It doesn't take a genius to figure out what a person nodding out on dope looks like," contends Concert Joe, who was at the Port Chester show.
+Message boards chirped about Weir's "dope fiend lean" and possible heroin use.
+"It doesn't take a genius to figure out what a person nodding out on dope looks like," contended Concert Joe, who was at the Port Chester show.
 "Bobby didn't look so good.
 He came down like a knockout punch."

 But one source close to the singer-guitarist told CelebStoner that's "100% wrong."
 The same source says about the latest cancellation, "He needs a vacation."

 San Francisco Giants third-base coach Tim Flannery posted this email sent to him by Weir:

 'I’m doing fine, just a bit too much work and especially travel.
 This year has been especially busy; I’ve put in more miles in the first six months than I normally do in a year.
 Taking some time off, which I haven’t done in 50 years.'